markjnkim/es_mod/01-html/content/step-6-reach-out.md

 > **Hint**: Whenever a similar style pattern starts to emerge, it is important to recognize where code might be repeated and try to use the same classes again to replicate styles.

-After having done some thinking and typing your markup should now look like this.
+After having spent some thinking and typing your markup, it should now look like this.

 ```html
 <!-- "reach out" section -->